This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 CategoryModelSizeNoise LevelPrice

-Best OverallCOSORI 2QT Pro Mini2 quart55dB$60 on Amazon
+Best OverallCOSORI 2QT Pro Mini2 quart55dBCheck current price on Amazon

 Why Apartment Air Fryers Are Different